rbaumgar/monitor-demo-app/application-monitoring.md

 route.route.openshift.io/monitor-demo-app exposed
 ```

-If you want to use the Quarkus native image change the image name in the deployment to *monitor-demo-app-native*.
+If you want to use the Quarkus native image, change the image name in the deployment to *monitor-demo-app-native*.

 :star: It is very important that you define labels at the Deployment and Service.
 Those will be referenced later!

 ### Test Sample Application

-Check the router url with */hello* and see the hello message with the pod name.
+Check the router URL with */hello* and see the hello message with the pod name.
 Do this multiple times.

 ```shell
 $ export URL=$(oc get route monitor-demo-app -o jsonpath='{.spec.host}')